 If all MPDUs in the AMPDU are received successfully, then the recipient may follow the procedure described in the All Ack context.

 Otherwise, the recipient may follow the procedure described in the BlockAck context.

-The recipient of multi-TID A-MPDU shall generate a Multi-STA BlockAck frame as follows:
+The recipient of an A-MPDU that contains QoS Data frames with two or more TIDs, or an A-MPDU that contains an MMPDU that solicits immediate acknowledgment and QoS Data frames with one or more TID shall generate a Multi-STA BlockAck frame as follows:

-If all MPDUs in the multi-TID AMPDU are received successfully, then the recipient may follow the procedure described in the All Ack context
+If all MPDUs in the AMPDU are received successfully, then the recipient may follow the procedure described in the All Ack context

-Otherwise, for each TID included the received multi-TID A-MPDU,
+Otherwise, for each TID, and for the MMPDU included the received A-MPDU,

-If the EOF delimiter field of the non-zero length MPDU is set to 1, the recipient shall create a per AID TID info field using the procedure described in Ack context
+If the MPDU is an EOF-MPDU, , the recipient shall create a per AID TID info field using the procedure described in Ack context

-If the EOF delimiter field of the non-zero length MPDU is set to 0, the recipient shall create a per AID TID info field using the procedure described in BlockAck context
+If the MPDU(s) are non-EOF-MPDU(s), the recipient shall create a per AID TID info field using the procedure described in BlockAck context

 The procedure for different acknowledgment context for generating Multi-STA BlockAck frame is defined below: